 The 2020 Audi A6 is a tech-lover’s sanctuary and is well-equipped as standard to make up for its higher starting price.

 Despite its $56,000 sticker, the 2020 Audi A6 is right on the money when it comes to comparably equipped rivals.
 With slightly more features standard this year, it’s even more attractive, warranting 7 out of 10.

 Like all other Audis, the A6 is available in Premium, Premium Plus, and Prestige trims.
-The $55,895 Premium gets the choice of either powertrain, a 7-inch driver information display, an 8.8-inch infotainment screen with smartphone connectivity, an 8.6-inch climate control screen, automatic emergency braking, 19-inch wheels, LED headlights and taillights with high-beam assist, a panoramic sunroof, leather upholstery, heated 8-way power front seats, and wood trim.
+The S6 and A6 Allroad skip over Premium trims, and only offer the latter two.
+The $55,895 A6 Premium gets the choice of either powertrain, a 7.0-inch driver information display, an 8.8-inch infotainment screen with smartphone connectivity, an 8.6-inch climate control screen, automatic emergency braking, 19-inch wheels, LED headlights and taillights with high-beam assist, a panoramic sunroof, leather upholstery, heated eight-way power-adjustable front seats, and wood trim.
 A sport suspension package is available and adds 20-inch wheels, while a convenience package includes keyless ignition and trunk release, a heated steering wheel, and rear cross-traffic alert with automatic braking.

 The Prestige trim occupies the top of the range for a whopping $70,695, but throws every option in the book in as standard including all active safety features like adaptive cruise control.
 A few packages are available, but the contents are mostly cosmetic, including larger wheels and finer leather.
 Adaptive or sport suspension systems are also available on the Prestige, so choose whether you’d like to pay more for ultimate comfort or a bit more excitement.